cognitedata/cognite-sdk-python/examples/basics/getting_started/getting_started.md

 Getting started
 ===========================

-A thorough description of the setups required for the Model Hosting tutorials or pattern search example, for Windows, Ubuntu and Mac.
+A description of the setups required for the Model Hosting tutorials or pattern search example, for Windows, Ubuntu and Mac.
 Obtaining an API key and a project name from an administrator is a prerequisite for model hosting.